You’re 22 weeks pregnant!

 - Stretch marks and itchy skin.
-This is a result of your skin stretching to accomodate your growing baby and uterus.
+This is a result of your skin stretching to accommodate your growing baby and uterus.

 - Increased sex drive.
-It’s not uncommon around 22 weeks for pregnant women to notice their libido kicks off into the stratosphere!
-Thanks pregnancy hormones.
+Around 22 weeks, it’s not uncommon for pregnant women to notice their libido kicks off into the stratosphere.
+Thanks, pregnancy hormones.

 - Hair growth.
-This is great when it’s on your head but you might start to notice hairs popping up in unlikely places.
+This is great when it’s only on your head, but you might start to notice hairs popping up in unlikely places.

 - Increased vaginal discharge.
-The extra blood flow heading towards your pelvis increases the need to have panty liners on hand at all times.
+The extra blood flow heading towards your pelvis means you’ll probably need to have panty liners with you at all times.

 - Breathlessness.
-You might realise you’re out of breath quicker, thanks to baby taking up more space and crowding your lungs.
+You might notice you get out of breath more quickly, thanks to baby taking up more space and crowding your lungs.

 - Leg cramps.
 Still waking at night gripped by pain in the calves?
 Make sure you’re getting plenty of magnesium and potassium.
 Some women swear by eating a banana just before bed.

 - Belly button popping out.
-This doesn’t seem like too much of a big deal but having an ‘innie’ turning to an ‘outie’ can be a bit disconcerting.
+This doesn’t seem like too much of a big deal, but having an ‘innie’ turn into an ‘outie’ can be a bit disconcerting.
 The skin inside your belly button might have never seen the outside world.
-Try using paw paw or a gentle cream to avoid the area being irritated.
+Try using paw paw or other gentle cream to prevent the area becoming irritated.
 Avoid wearing clothes that rub on your belly button.

 - Braxton Hicks.
-These are often called ‘practice’ contractions and can be sensed as a tightening and hardening of your belly.
+These are often called ‘practice’ contractions.
+You’ll feel them as a tightening and hardening of your belly.
 Braxton Hicks are irregular and painless.
-If you have any regular painful contractions speak to your care provider immediately, especially if you have bleeding or spotting.
+If you have any regular painful contractions, speak to your care provider immediately – especially if you have bleeding or spotting.

 Many babies at 21 weeks like to lie across the uterus.

-It means their head is at one side of your belly and feet at the other.
+It means the baby’s head is at one side of your belly and the feet at the other.